 The pathology report might refer to the deep margin specifically.
 The deep margin refers to the base of the surgically removed specimen.
 For example, in a skin tumor, the deep margin would be farthest from the skin’s surface.

-Getting a clean deep margin is always a goal in surgery.
-But it is difficult to see, and surgeons often must determine where to cut through touch or palpation.
+Getting a clean, deep margin is always a goal in surgery.
+However, it is difficult to see, and surgeons often must determine where to cut through touch or palpation.
 As a result, cancer cells are more likely to be left behind at the deep margin.3

 Some commercial laboratories do not automatically perform margin evaluations with their biopsies.
-Your veterinarian will check to make sure they can perform the service before sending the sample.
+Your veterinarian will check to ensure they can perform the service before sending the sample.